-The game requires photographing or video graph every task, so as to furnish the proof of completion and authenticity.
+The game requires photographing or video graphing every task to furnish the proof of completion and authenticity.
 There are thousands of posts relating to the sick trend on Instagram.
 Rumors about Blue Whale Challenge Dare Game prevalence existed for quite some time, but it’s only now that the menace has witnessed an upward trend and has been escalated by manifolds.

 Several have died or killed themselves playing this game.
 The Indian youths were the latest targets of this deadly game.
 A class 9 student living in the Mumbai suburb recently committed suicide.
 The boy had allegedly discussed the game with his friends, who weren’t initially concerned about the game until he talked about suicide.
-He even expressed his desire of not coming to school anymore.
-The 14-year-old before committing suicide informed his friend, saying-
+He even expressed his desire not to come to school anymore.
+The 14-year-old, before committing suicide, informed his friend, saying-

 I am going to the building to jump.